Author's Note: This story now has a sequel called Kick Drum Hearts. dsfs

 Tachibana An was fascinated by great people.

 Her brother was a great person—a great athlete, and a great leader.
-A few months ago, he had convinced their parents to let him drop out of high school and enter the professional tennis circuit; he was already making a name for himself as a rookie with potential.
+A few months ago, he had convinced their parents to let him graduate high school early and enter the professional tennis circuit; he was already making a name for himself as a rookie with potential.

 She missed him.
 Of course she missed him.
 And yet… this was her chance to be someone other than "Tachibana's little sister."
 They both had been accepted to Seigaku upon finishing junior high, and Kippei had left for the pro leagues at the end of his second year.